-Online classes and virtual event engagement opportunities: June 30 - July 31, 2020
+Online classes and virtual engagement opportunities: June 29 - July 30, 2021

-Students in the Summer Scholars program spend six weeks taking two introductory courses in an online format with our dynamic Regis faculty.
+Students in the Summer Scholars Program spend six weeks taking two introductory courses in a hybrid online/on-campus format with our dynamic Regis faculty.
 Upon successful completion of the program, students earn a certificate of achievement and six college credits.

 Program Highlights Include: